EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 # Additional Custom Element Lifecycle
 (Work in progress.
 Want to add notes for constructor and others.
 Add details to Updates.
-Outline how component creation makes a difference: createElement vs. tag-on-dom or tag-in-template.)
+Outline how component creation makes a difference: createElement vs. tag-in-template.
+Also map to vue or react lifecycles. )

 ## Built-in lifecycle.